jbarrancogartner/js-style-guides/README.md

 > **Note**: this guide assumes you are using [Babel](https://babeljs.io), and requires that you use [babel-preset-airbnb](https://npmjs.com/babel-preset-airbnb) or the equivalent.
 It also assumes you are installing shims/polyfills in your app, with [airbnb-browser-shims](https://npmjs.com/airbnb-browser-shims) or the equivalent.

-For additional references, you can check the, quite short, [Airbnb's React Style Guide](https://github.com/airbnb/javascript/tree/master/react).
+For additional references, you can check the, quite short, [Airbnb's React & JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).

 ## Table of Contents